 - Help & Support, here you can find help articles, FAQ's and our Help Assistant tool which allows you to get in touch with our Support Team

 - Service Status, provides details of any known service-affecting issues

 Details on how to report a fault are available here.
 We aim to correct all reported faults as soon as is reasonably possible.

-Please note: if an engineer is required to visit your premises and the fault is found to be caused by your equipment, internal wiring or as a result of damage to our or BT equipment, you might need to pay a call out charge may be payable by you.
+If an engineer is required to visit your premises and the fault is found to be caused by your equipment, internal wiring, or as a result of damage to our or BT equipment, you might need to pay a call out charge.

 We don't guarantee that the service will always be fault free or uninterrupted.
-If you tell us about a fault, we'll pay compensation in accordance with our Terms and Conditions and your legal rights in respect of services which have not been provided with reasonable skill and care.
+If you tell us about a fault, we'll pay compensation in accordance with our terms and conditions and your legal rights in respect of services which have not been provided with reasonable skill and care.